campusjam/campusjam.github.io/index.md

 First, [install Meteor](https://www.meteor.com/install).

-Second, [download a copy of campusjam](https://github.com/ics-software-engineering/meteor-application-template/archive/master.zip), or clone it using git.
+Second, [download a copy of Campus Jam](https://github.com/campusjam/campusjam/archive/master.zip), or clone it using git.

 Third, cd into the app/ directory and install libraries with: